DCSec/HyperBench/README.md

 # qemu-system-x86_64 -enable-kvm -smp 2 -m 4096 -kernel out/hyperbench.32 -nographic | host/host
 ```
 ### Start on Xen
+Rename script/pin because Xen can pin vcpus in configuration file.
+Run the script/os(doing) to prepare the os.img.
 There is a script in the script/ directory named xen.
 Make sure /opt/os exists before running the following command.
 ```